 FIU requires official documents, even for the initial review of the applications.
-Required official documents include transcripts, proof of degree, translations, and test scores (if applicable).
+Required official documents include transcripts, course by course evaluation, translations, and test scores (if applicable).

-Official test scores must be reported to the School by the testing agency.
-The School’s code is 5206.
-IELTS scores may be verified directly by the admissions officer, if the applicant provides FIU with a copy of the score report.
+Official test scores must be reported to the University by the testing agency.
+The University’s ETS code is 5206.
+IELTS scores may be verified directly by the admissions officer if the applicant provides FIU with a copy of the score report.

 Once admitted, international students will also be required to show an official proof of degree, typically a diploma, but can do so upon their arrival to FIU.